Close Button

 Background

-As announced in the 2022 Policy Address, Care Teams will be set up in the 18 districts to support the Government’s district work.
+As announced in the 2022 Policy Address, Care Teams would be set up in the 18 districts.

-The formation of Care Teams seeks to consolidate community resources and forces to support the Government’s district work and strengthen district networks.
-Care Teams will organise caring activities (such as visiting the needy) and assist in handling incidents and emergencies.
-Besides, Care Teams can help the Government disseminate information to the public and report the views of the public to the Government.
+The formation of Care Teams seeks to consolidate community resources and forces to care for the community, support the Government’s district work and strengthen district networks.
+Care Teams organise caring activities (such as visiting the needy) and assist in handling incidents and emergencies.
+Besides, Care Teams also help the Government disseminate information to the public and report the views of the public to the Government.

 Organisation and Formation

-With reference to the 2019 District Council Ordinary Election constituency boundaries, the Government will delineate each of the 18 districts into different sub-districts, and set up a Care Team in each sub-district.
-District Officers will be the commanders of all Care Teams in their districts.
+The Government delineates each of the 18 districts into different sub-districts, and set up a Care Team in each sub-district.
+District Officers are the commanders of all Care Teams in their districts.

 District organisations will form the Care Teams through a selection process.
 Each Care Team will have around 8 to 12 members, including one captain and one vice-captain.